 Are there new skills you’d like to learn that you plan on using after reaching financial independence?
 Why not get a new job that will help you develop those skills while also helping you towards FI by giving you a regular paycheck?

 I took a pay cut when I moved to my current position so the choice to switch jobs to pursue my master’s degree actually pushed my FI date back a bit.
-While I obviously wasn’t happy to delay FI, the fact that I am learning and doing something I want to do, while steadily marching towards FI, is making these last few years of employment much more bearable.
+Although I obviously wasn’t happy to delay FI, the fact that I am learning and doing something I want to do, while steadily marching towards FI, is making these last few years of employment much more bearable.

 How About You?